PunchThrough/Zombeacon/readme.md

 -------------------

 In short, a zomBeacon is a beacon that turns normal healthy beacons into other zomBeacons.
-Healthy beacons are beacons that cannot modify other beacons behavior, but are receptive to the zomBeacon horde.
+Healthy beacons are beacons that are receptive to the zomBeacon horde.

 Proximity event driven behavior
 -------------------------------